Habitat (horse): Assessment and honours

-In 1969 Habitat was awarded a rating of 134 by the independent Timeform organisation, making him their highest-rated horse of the season.
-They chose however, to give their Horse of the Year Award to the Prix de l'Arc de Triomphe winner Levmoss who had been rated on 133.
+In 1969 Habitat was awarded a rating of 134 by the independent Timeform organisation, making him their highest-rated horse of the season, 1 lb. ahead of their Horse of the Year Prix de l'Arc de Triomphe winner Levmoss.

 Stud record

 Habitat stood as a stallion at the Grangewilliam Stud in County Kildare Ireland and was an immediate success.
 His Group One winners included Bassenthwaite, Brocade, Distant Relative, Flying Water, Habat, Habibti, Hittite Glory, Marwell, Rose Bowl, Sigy, Steinlen, Double Form, Smokey Lady and Steel Heart.

-Habitat was also an outstandingly successful sire of broodmares, being the damsire of Reference Point, Shaamit, Barathea, Grand Lodge and Las Meninas.
+Habitat was also a highly successful sire of broodmares, being the damsire of Reference Point, Shaamit, Barathea, Grand Lodge and Las Meninas.
 He was the Leading broodmare sire in Great Britain & Ireland in 1987, 1994 and 1996.
+Bloodstock expert Tony Morris believes Habitat to be "one of the most influential stallions of the last 50 years".

-Despite his success as a stallion, Habitat has not been considered an enduring influence as few of his sons made any impact at stud.
+Despite his success as a sire of fillies, few of his sons made any impact at stud.

-Habitat was euthanized at Grangewilliam on 23 June 1987.
+Habitat was euthanised at Grangewilliam on 23 June 1987.